MHMDShohatee/MobileApplication/README.md

 # MobileApplication
 Created Using Android Studio for mobile

-Copy Paste the lib folder into your project.
+Copy paste the lib folder into your project.

 Copy paste the pubspec.yaml as well.